 All the paintings you will see on this hotel’s walls are the ones the painters gave you as payment for your stay.
 Foreign painters were the first tourists in Volendam!

 We chose to stay at this hotel.
-Even if you decide to stay somewhere else or are making the day trip from Amsterdam, you will still be able to enjoy the day trip.
+Even if you decide to stay somewhere else or are making the day trip from Amsterdam, you can still enjoy the day trip.

 You can come in and have a look around and search through the hundreds of paintings to see if you can find a painter you recognize.

 What To See In Volendam?
 The Town Experience